belfinor/luniq/README.md

 # Summary

 luniq - short non-sequential url-friendly unique id generator written on pure Go (version >= 1.10).
 You can safely use luniq on more than one machine because it's contain hostname hash.
+Package is optimized for multithreaded access.
+Moreover, it precomputes a pool of values ​​to reduce responce time.

 # Install